The Resistance to Label Noise in K-NN and DNN Depends on its Concentration: Efficient Calculation of The Analytical Expression

 \section{Efficient Calculation of The Analytical Expression}

-We turn to present here an efficient strategy for computing the probability $Q$ in Eq.~\eqref{eq:Q}.
+We turn to present here an efficient strategy for computing the probability $Q$ in Theorem 1 in the main paper.
 A naive computation of it, may iterate over all possible combinations of $n_1, n_2, \ldots$, but only sum those where the plurality label is the correct one.
 As we shall see now, in addition to being inefficient, this is also unnecessary.

 To make the calculation more efficient, we calculate the lower and upper boundaries of each $n_i$ such that the summation only goes through the combinations that lead to a correct plurality label.
 Denoting the lower bounds by $m_i$ and the upper bounds by $M_i$, we have that